Dehalogenation: Mechanistic and thermodynamic concepts

-Fluoride vs chloride vs bromide vs iodide

-The rate of dehalogenation depends on the bond strength between the carbon and halogen atom.
+The rate of dehalogenation depends on the strength of the bond between the carbon and halogen atom.
 The bond dissociation energies of carbon-halogen bonds are described as: H3C\sI (234 kJ/mol), H3C\sBr (293 kJ/mol), H3C\sCl (351 kJ/mol), and H3C\sF (452 kJ/mol).
 Thus, for the same structures the bond dissociation rate for dehalogenation will be: F < Cl < Br < I. Additionally, the rate of dehalogenation for alkyl halide also varies with steric environment and follows this trend: primary > secondary > tertiary halides.

 Applications

 Since organochlorine compounds are the most abundant organohalides, most dehalogenations entail manipulation of C-Cl bonds.

-Alkali and alkaline earth metals
+Organic synthesis

-Highly electropositive metals react with many organic halides in a metal-halogen exchange:
+Of some interest in organic synthesis, electropositive metals react with many organic halides in a metal-halogen exchange: